-- In the village centre there are areas of important trees that are protected by Tree Preservation Orders (TPOs).
+- 4.5 In the village centre there are areas of important trees that are protected by Tree Preservation Orders (TPOs).
 The TPOs cover both individual trees and more extensive areas within the former Easton Park. - 4.6 More widely, there are areas of ancient woodland within the parish but away from the village centre.
-The ancient woodland is shown in figure 17 below which are nationally defined as 'an area that has been wooded continuously since at least 1600 AD.
-It includes ancient semi-natural woodland and plantations on ancient woodland sites (PAWS)'.
+The ancient woodland is shown in figure 17 below which are nationally defined as 'ancient woodlands are areas which have had woodland cover for centuries and have been relatively undisturbed by human activity.
+Over hundreds of years, they have evolved into complex communities of trees, plants, fungi, microorganisms and insects'.